GregBuck/gbbuck_webpage/content/home/experience.md

   location = ""
   date_start = "2008-03-01"
   date_end = "2016-04-01"
-  description = """Worked as an assistant area research biologist in Bristol Bay for the Commercial Fisheries Division of the Alaska Department of Fish and Game.
+  description = """Served as assistant area research biologist in Bristol Bay for the Commercial Fisheries Division of the Alaska Department of Fish and Game.
   Responsibilities include:

   * Supervise the Nushagak River sonar enumeration project
-  * Supervise catch sampling crews responsible for sampling the commercial salmon harvest
-  * Supervise catch sampling crews responsible for sampling the commercial herring harvest in Togiak Bay
+  * Supervise catch sampling crews responsible for sampling the commercial salmon harvest in Dillingham and Togiak
   * Produce an annual forecast for the Togiak herring spawning biomass
   * Assist with the Bristol Bay salmon forecast
   * Conduct data analyisis and write technical reports
-  * Forecast the annual Bristol Bay salmon return
   """

 [[experience]]